barrelstrength/sprout-docs/docs/forms/importing-data.md

-# Sprout Import
+# Importing Data

+Sprout Forms adds support for importing and seeding data to the following Sprout Forms data types:

+- Entry Elements
+- Form Relations Fields
+- Form Entry Relations Fields

 ## Seeding

+Select **Sprout Forms Entries** as the _Type of Content_ from the Sprout Import Seed tab to generate fake Form Entries for testing.

-## Fake Data
+## Importing

+Import real or test Form Entry Elements to Sprout Forms.

-In this example, we'll create 100 fake Form Entries using faker.
+In the following example, we'll create a JSON import file with 100 fake Form Entries using faker.

 ::: code